Publications

 title = {Object recognition techniques in real applications},

-author = {Laura Fernández Robles},
+author = {Laura Fernández-Robles},

 url = {https://research.rug.nl/en/publications/object-recognition-techniques-in-real-applications},